Wong He: Entertainment career

 As a popular TVB actor, Wong signed a recording contract with Avex Trax.
 In 2001, Wong released his debut EP, Xi Xin Chang Ge (喜新唱歌), featuring "Love is the Sea," the ending theme song from A Matter of Customs.
 With the success of his debut EP, Wong released his debut album I Believe...Wong He in February 2002.
 In September of the same year, Wong released another album Call Me in the Morning.
 In addition, he sang the theme songs for several of his TV series, Doomed to Oblivion, Net Deception, Shades of Truth, and Twilight Investigation.

 In 2004, Wong played a computer hacker in TVB's Net Deception, which was released overseas in 2004 and in Hong Kong in 2006.
 He won the My Favourite Shot Award for his role in Net Deception at the 2005 Astro Wah Lai Toi Drama Awards in Malaysia.
 Later in the same year, Wong starred opposite Chilam Cheung in Shades of Truth.

 Wong had lead roles in TVB series C.I.B.
 Files (2006) and Fathers and Sons (2007).
 In 2008, he appeared in The Gem of Life.

 In 2009, Wong reprised his role as a firefighter in Burning Flame III.
 In 2010, Wong paired up with Linda Chung in mystery comedy Twilight Investigation and received praises for their performances.

-In early 2016, Wong's face was blurred out in a state-run mainland television program (the CCTV adaptation of Korea's Infinite Challenge) following revelations that he had used social media to call attention to a new book that suggested former mainland leader Zhou Enlai might have been homosexual.
-According to Apple Daily, Wong had previously generated controversy about the extent he identified with China by addressing Beijing airport security personnel as "you Chinese" during a visit to the mainland in 2015.
+In early 2016, Wong's face was blurred out in a state-run mainland television program (the CCTV adaptation of Korea's Infinite Challenge) following revelations that he had used social media to call attention to a new book that suggested former mainland leader Zhou Enlai might have been gay.
+Wong had previously generated controversy about saying "you China Telecom" during a visit to the mainland in 2015.

+Personal life

+Wong was diagnosed with kidney failure in the 2020s.
+In 2025, he stated that he thinks he was drugged and raped in Taiwan.